Dev-X25874/Gati/src/rtl/config_blk_final/readme.md

 When it receives a Read Enable signal from Instruction Read COntroller it sends the instruction containing required data to the Bus Master Controller and Instruction Read Controller.

 ### Instruction Read Controller
-The Instruction Read COntroller sends a read enable signal to the Instruction Queue based on the Done Status of the Bus Master and not_empty status of the Instruction Queue.
+The Instruction Read Controller sends a read enable signal to the Instruction Queue by reading the Done Status of the Bus Master and the not_empty status of the Instruction Queue.
 It also contains status registers to show the status of the various slave blocks of the bus master.
 These status registers are:
 1. Previous Registers